Revolution Mill Wayfinding / Greensboro, NC

 The Details

 In 1898 the Cone and Sternberger brothers partnered to open Revolution Mill – the South’s first flannel mill.
 By 1930 Revolution had grown to be the world’s largest flannel mill.
-By the 1980’s flannel’s popularity had waned dramatically.
-In 1982 Revolution Mill closed.
-Its first life had ended!
+By the 1980’s flannel’s popularity had waned dramatically and in 1982 Revolution Mill closed.
+Its first life had ended.
 In 2012 the Self-Help Ventures Fund of Durham took ownership of Revolution Mill.
 Its second life was about to begin!

-With a vision to restore and revitalize this historic campus as a place of creative work and creative living our adaptive repurposing project began.
-Today the first phase of the project is occupied by over 100 diverse tenants.
-From our high demand event centers to our healthy dining Springboard Café/Catering, Revolution Mills tenants include biotech research labs, photography studios, regional theater producers, graphic designers, architects, child guidance counselors, interior designers, environmental law firms, health/fitness salons, and diverse office tenants.
-The second phase will add open creative work spaces, co-working labs, artist studios, regional art galleries, artisanal studios, 142 creative loft apartments, three additional vibrant restaurants, and a 100,000 barrel / year national brewery with a full brew tavern.
-This second phase currently in progress will advance this 750,000 / 50 acre adaptive renovation to incorporate the adjacent accessory buildings and industrial campus.
+With a vision to restore and revitalize this historic campus as a place of creative work and creative living, our adaptive repurposing project began.
+Today the first phase of the project is occupied by more than 100 diverse tenants.
+The second phase adds open creative workspaces, co-working labs, artist studios, regional art galleries, artisanal studios, 142 creative loft apartments, three additional vibrant restaurants, and a 100,000 barrel/year national brewery with a full brew tavern.
+This second phase advances this 750,000-square-foot, 50-acre adaptive renovation to incorporate the adjacent accessory buildings and industrial campus.
 This effort will restore North Buffalo Creek and complete the greenway connection to downtown Greensboro.
-New outdoor performance and recreational venues will insure a complete creative live/work/play destination.
+New outdoor performance and recreational venues ensure a complete creative live/work/play destination.
 The combination of Greensboro’s public and Self-Help’s private investments have returned Revolution Mill to its initial place as the hub of north Greensboro life.

-Stewart and Belk Architecture are currently working together to provide wayfinding and conceptual master planning services for the project.
-Nancy Frame Design (www.nancyframedesign.com) designed the interior way finding scheme using a color coded strategy as shown on map graphic to help users navigate the large scale, mixed use space.
+Stewart and Belk Architecture worked collaboratively to provide wayfinding and conceptual master planning services for the project.
+Nancy Frame Design (www.nancyframedesign.com) designed the interior wayfinding scheme using a color-coded strategy as shown on map graphic to help users navigate the large-scale, mixed-use space.

 Client